Plofland/HollowKnightProductLandingPage/README.md

 - [] change the nav header from fixed to normal when window is sized down

 - [] get the form section centered for when the window is sized down

+- [] turn off navBar hover affect for tablet size or smaller